 Listen and Offer Caring

 Your child feels alone and threatened.
 If you listen and offer your caring, then good, calm, confident signals go into a brain that’s on fire with fear.
 Slowly, slowly, the fire of fear will be doused by your calm and caring.
 “I won’t let you hurt Joey.”
 “I’m right here with you.”
 “No one is mad at you.
 We want the best for you, sweetheart.”
 “I won’t go away.”
 “Whatever frightened you is over.
 It won’t happen again.”
 These are the things you can say to a wildly irrational child.
 He won’t respond well at first, but these messages seep into his system, and slowly but surely, his mind will unload that prickly, “I will fight until I die” reaction.
 The sweating and screaming and trembling are signs that something deep and awful is actually healing, thanks to the safety you offer.
 Listen.
 It’s powerful.
-Your child will feel much better afterward.
+Your child will feel much better afterwards.

 Show your Caring

 Small but powerful gestures of caring can help a kicking, biting, hitting child.
 If your child is screaming in a corner of his room, saying, “Go away!
 Go away!
 I hate you!” you can hold one hand out toward him.
 This gives him a safe target to hit without hurting you.
 Oh, you’ll feel it, but a child can’t do real damage that way.
 So allow him to show you how awful it feels.
 Let him know that you won’t stop loving him.
 “You can tell me to go away, but I will still want to be with you.”
 “I’m not going to leave you while you feel so awful.”
 “I see how hard this is for you,” are ways to show that, whatever emotional hurricane is blowing through his system, you know he’s in there, and he is still yours, still the apple of your eye.